 Two applications to vary the details of the planning permissions have recently been submitted.

 Please follow this link for details of the application to vary a number of planning conditions on the main application.

-Please follow this link for details of the application to vary the details of the NMU Bridge at Hawthorn Road.
+Please follow this link for details of the new application for the NMU Bridge at Hawthorn Road.

 For information on the bid for funding from the Department for Transport please see the Lincoln Eastern Bypass Best and Final Bid page.